 Stay interviews, at the core, are exploratory surveys of your current employee population.
 The goal is to get to the bottom of what drives retention or contributes to turnover.
 It’s important to note that the stay interview is much more qualitative than a normal feedback survey.
-According to Casey Holcom, a consultant at People Element, the data from stay interview research allows companies to truly understand the drivers of retention and turnover in the workplace.
+According to an Experience Expert at People Element, the data from stay interview research allows companies to truly understand the drivers of retention and turnover in the workplace.

 “Rather than simply providing questions on a Likert scale (from strongly disagree to strongly agree), the vast majority of stay survey questions are qualitative, meaning respondents can answer questions in their own words, which can provide a much deeper insight into satisfiers/dissatisfiers and the tipping points that lead to turnover.”

 For instance, understanding the level of satisfaction with a manager’s performance or style is quite different from understanding the specific behaviors the manager uses to create a positive (or negative) work experience.
 And more importantly, the stay interview data is more actionable because it’s highly specific.

 Some of this sounds similar to what you might expect from an engagement survey, but the practices are quite different.
 According to the expert, “An engagement survey is much more broad and asks questions around many different factors to determine how satisfied respondents are around x/y/z.
 Stay surveys get to the heart of what would make someone leave, why they’d want to stay at the organization, what type of perks they’d prefer, and other questions around specific aspects of the work relationship.”

 Stay interviews require an investment of time and resources, and they often require follow-up to be done properly.
 There are four main reasons companies do stay interviews:

 1 – To target employee populations that are historically difficult to recruit or retain.